How to do Plow Pose: Steps, Benefits and Precautions

 • For maximum benefits of the pose, use only the abdominal muscles to raise the legs without any help of the arms.

-• Before returning to the starting position, the arms should be placed behind the back to minimize strain.
+• Before returning to the starting position, the arms should be placed behind the back to minimise strain.

 • While returning to the original position, the movement should be slow and controlled, using the abdominal muscles as much as possible.